1. How are properties selected for quinquennial works?

 12. Why does the lease/tenancy agreement need to be in the name of the LDF?

 In accordance with the PCC Powers Measure 1956 PCC cannot own properties in their own right.
-Parish property is vested in the LDF who acts as the Custodian Trustee with the PCC as the Managing Trustee.
+Parish property is vested in the LDF who acts as the Diocesan Authority (Custodian Trustee) with the PCC as the Managing Trustee.

 Parish Property Support